shirshov/laconic/README.md

 ### Binder

-Binder is what ties State and Reducer together, and provide methods for creating actual Xamarin.Forms views using Blueprint maker functions supplied by you.
+Binder is what ties State and Reducer together, and provides methods for creating actual Xamarin.Forms views using Blueprint maker functions supplied by you.

 ### Example